 While celiac disease itself may not cause a greater risk of cancer and early death, if unmanaged, it can lead to a slew of painful, symptomatic, and sometimes deadly disorders.

 If you have celiac disease, the only treatment option is a strict gluten-free diet.
-Removing gluten from your diet will heal your small intestine, enable you to properly absorb nutrients, and live a symptom-free life.
+Removing gluten from your diet will heal your small intestine, enable you to absorb nutrients properly, and live a symptom-free life.

 The good news is that people with managed celiac disease go on to live long and healthy lives, especially those who are properly managing their disorders through diet.

 Bottom line: If you have celiac disease, and your body is responding to the gluten-free diet, your prognosis is good.